Good news! You won’t need to read a lot of policy white papers to prepare for tonight’s debate.

 For a president, the question is always what Congress will allow.
 Republicans in the senate will surely mount an effort to filibuster some of Clinton’s policies even if Democrats capture the chamber, and odds are still likely, if shrinking, that the GOP will retain the House of Representatives.
 Yet some Republican aides are quietly musing that moving the party past the Trump experience will entail doing something they largely refused to do with Obama: Find middle ground.

-“It’s unfortunate in some ways that there hasn’t been the political space to get all those things passed already,” Schmidt says.
+“It’s unfortunate in some ways that there hasn’t been the political space to get all those things passed already,” Shapiro says.
 “I think in an ideal world some of these ideas would not be on the shelf for us to take, because they would have already been implemented.”

-Schmidt and Leibenluft were happy to deploy the wonk’s excuse of political ignorance when asked to assess the chances of enacting the Clinton campaign’s various proposals.
+Shapiro and Leibenluft were happy to deploy the wonk’s excuse of political ignorance when asked to assess the chances of enacting the Clinton campaign’s various proposals.
 But they did lay out a road-map of what her earliest priorities will be.

 The top of the list?
 Some kind of plan to fund infrastructure investment, a bipartisan priority that attracts the approbation of everyone from the Chamber of Commerce of the labor movement.